WordPress/gutenberg/packages/components/src/card/card-body/README.md

 ## Props

-Note: This component is connected to [`<Card />`'s Context](../card/README.md#context).
+Note: This component is connected to [`Card`'s Context](../card/README.md#context).
 Passing the `size` prop directly to this component will override the value derived from context.

 ### `isScrollable`: `boolean`